MirelaI/flask_heroku_example/README.md

 app = Flask('MyHerokuApp')

+# We will set this up a bit later, do not worry if we leave it as None for now.
+mailgun_secret_key_value = None

 # ADJUSTMENT: This is needed for Heroku configuration as in Heroku our
 # app will porbably not run on port 5000 as Heroku will automatically
 # assign a port for our application.